 Minnesota's Liquor Laws

-Minnesota’s liquor laws are strict, but they are not as strict as those of Alabama, Arkansas, Idaho, New Hampshire, and West Virginia.
+Minnesota’s liquor laws are strict but not as strict as those of Alabama, Arkansas, Idaho, New Hampshire, and West Virginia.
 In Minnesota, people can be cited if they bring an alcoholic beverage onto the sidewalk from the restaurant or bar where they purchased it unless the container (like the wine bottle) is sealed.
 Drivers and passengers can be cited if they have alcohol containers in their possession, even if they are not driving.
-All previously opened bottles have to be sealed and put in a secure location away from the passenger compartment of the vehicle.
+All previously opened bottles have to be sealed and put in a secure location away from the vehicle's passenger compartment.
 Alcohol is not allowed in any public parks in the state, although enforcement depends on the circumstances.
 Anyone who receives a citation for violation of Open Container Laws can be convicted of a felony.
 This conviction can have serious ramifications.

 A DWI conviction can have serious consequences, including fines, jail time, and a suspension or revocation of your driver's license.

 If you have been arrested for violating Minnesota's open container law, or if you have been charged with DWI, it is vital to contact an experienced criminal defense attorney.